 Why Fruit trees are a beautiful addition to a garden.
 If cared for properly, they can flourish and bare tasty fresh fruit from the garden.
 They come in a colorful array of trees.
 The sky’s the limit when choosing the type of tree that you want and you can have a little fun in mixing and matching them with other breeds of fruit tree.
 There is a science and an art that allows you to do that.
 If done wrong, these rather expensive trees could actually feed off of or kill each others root systems.
 Here we will tell you how to care for your fruit trees and how to Xeriscape them.
 Why isn’t EVERYONE planting fruit trees?
 Duh?

-Determining the Type: Determining the type of tree is easy--it's what you picture eating at the breakfast table in the morning and picking off the tree in the sweet morning dew.
+Determining the type of tree is easy–it’s what you picture eating at the breakfast table in the morning and picking off the tree in the sweet morning dew.
 Now, look up the stats on those trees and see whether or not you have enough sun and enough space.
 Then, see if the tree will bare fruit in your climate and how much time it takes to do so if time is a factor for you.

-Watering: Depending on how much the instructions say you need to water your fruit tree--mulch is a great way to reduce water needs and allow the tree to keep its maximum amount.
+Depending on how much the instructions say you need to water your fruit tree–mulch is a great way to reduce water needs and allow the tree to keep its maximum amount.

 Here at Orange County Best Tree Care we provide the best care for your indigenous and non native fruit trees.
 We know Orange County.
 We know the residents we serve and we know what your faves are.
 If you haven’t used us yet call, strive to impress with our Tree knowledge!